danbernier/zombie_scout/README.md

 If you have methods that are used by another library - say, callbacks - Zombie Scout will probably think they're dead, because it's not looking at the source for that other library.

+Finally, if you have a method named after a common human-language word, and that word appears in (say) hard-coded strings or comments, Zombie Scout will think it's calling the method, and assume that the method is used.

 Be wise.

-### Current Status

-This is so alpha, it's almost omega.

-The code is being extracted from a one-off script I used to run, and basically re-written at the same time. ~~It's changing from a rake task to a Thor app~~ (that's done), and ~~it should work on *any* ruby codebase, not just a rails app~~ (that's done, too).

-It's undocumented.
-(TODO write some docs.)

-~~It's not exactly well-spec'd~~ (it's spec'd ok now), but that one-off script has found many dead methods in a real code base.
-But like I said, I'm basically re-writing it.

-Long story short, don't bet your bonus on this just yet.

 ## Installation

 It's super-early!
-But if you don't mind living with a few bugs:
+But if you don't mind living with a few bugs, add this to your Gemfile:

-    gem install zombie_scout

-Or add this to your Gemfile:

     gem 'zombie_scout', github: 'danbernier/zombie_scout'

+I'll push to rubygems soon.

 ## Usage